The Comprehensive Guide to Shopify Accounting & Bookkeeping

 Shopify POS Reconciliation

-Shopify is not exclusive to online sellers.
+Shopify is not exclusive to online merchants.

 It can also provide a bridge between ecommerce and in-person retail stores through its POS system.
 This way, physical stores have one accounting hub that unites all aspects of the business.